mickenordin/nextcloud-db/mariadb/compose/README.md

 ### Network split

-When a 3-node cluster is split, for example faulty switch which connect all the DB nodes, every MariaDB node will see itself as 1/3 (minority) and will be demoted to `Non-Primary` state.
+When a 3-node cluster is split, for example, a faulty switch which connects all the DB nodes, every MariaDB node will see itself as 1/3 (minority) and will be demoted to `Non-Primary` state.
 If this situation happens, your application will see this error:
 ```
 ERROR 1047 WSREP has not yet prepared node for application use
 ```